Alexander778/Fifa-World-Cup-2018/README.md

 So I've decided to make online copybook for World Cup in 2018 on php, simple MySql database, html and javascript.

+To open this project on your machine, you should download MAMP https://www.mamp.info/en/ and create database there (use database.txt).

 There are some screenshots:

 Main interface (Group Stage)